RonnieTheCoder-Engineer/BlockDodger-1/README.md

 For Mac:
   Open the Terminal app.

-  Check if Python is already there by typing 'python3 --version'.
+  Check if Python is already there by typing.

+      python3 --version

   If a prompt asks you to install Xcode Command Line Tools, click Install.

   Alternatively, download the Mac installer from python.org and run it.